 - According to a subgroup analysis, supplementation of marine omega-3 fatty acid was associated with a 24% reduced risk of conventional colorectal adenomas in individuals with low blood levels of omega-3 fatty acids.

 - Supplementation of marine omega-3 fatty acids appeared to have a potential benefit in the African American population but not in other groups.

-In short, the study suggests that omega-3 fatty acid supplementation/intake is not associated with a reduced risk of colorectal cancer precursors such as colorectal adenomas and serrated polyps.
+In short, the study suggests that omega-3 fatty acids supplementation/intake is not associated with a reduced risk of colorectal cancer precursors such as colorectal adenomas and serrated polyps.
 More research is needed to confirm the potential benefits of this supplementation in individuals with low blood levels of omega-3 fatty acids and African Americans.
-Omega-3 fatty acids may still be beneficial for our heart, brain and mental health and will have to be taken in the right quantities to stay healthy.
+Omega-3 fatty acids or fish oil supplements may still be beneficial for our heart, brain and mental health and will have to be taken in the right quantities to stay healthy.
 However, excessive supplementation/intake of omega-3 fatty acid/sources can be detrimental due to its blood-thinning effect, especially if you are already taking a blood-thinner or aspirin.
 Hence, before consuming the dietary supplements, always make it a point to discuss with your nutritionist or health care provider and understand the dosage of the supplement that suits you the best.

 Cancer patients often have to deal with different chemotherapy side effects which affect their quality of life and look out for alternative therapies for cancer.
 Taking the right nutrition and supplements based on scientific considerations (avoiding guesswork and random selection) is the best natural remedy for cancer and treatment related side-effects.